-Insurances, maybe as a suggestion, should allow the option for young people to get vestectomies, hysterectomies, and tubal ligations at the age of 18, instead of somewhere in the mid-30s for someone with no children, as forms of birth control.
-Some people adamantly know they don’t want children, because they know it’s just too damn expensive anymore; just like with many other standards of care, of course it would require several visits with a specialist just to be sure, .
+Insurances should allow the option for young people to get vasectomies, hysterectomies, and tubal ligations at the age of 18, instead of somewhere in the mid-30s for someone with no children, as forms of birth control.
+Some people adamantly know they don’t want children, because they know it’s just too damn expensive anymore; just like with many other standards of care, of course it would require several visits with a specialist just to be sure.

 If insurances are covering birth control for women, they should also be covering those same condoms, spermicide, and other options for men.
-Sure. chemical (aka hormonal) birth control costs more, but there are barrier methods women can buy, but insurance doesn’t cover; if women can have get theirs for free, why can’t men?
+If women can have get theirs for free, why can’t men?

 I am also calling out all the “pro-lifers” here who aren’t pushing for higher taxes and a budget to cover the costs of these unplanned pregnancies.
 For the states trying to make abortion illegal, they damn well better be making available the financial resources to provide for the these kids, especially as they will be coming from impoverished families.
 So that these kids have housing.
 That they have clothing.
 That they have access to food, schooling, medical services, daycare so their parent(s) can work.
 That they have access to scholarships if they come from poor and disadvantaged families.
 That they increase funds for adoption and foster agencies if for the people who gave birth but don’t want to raise the kids.
 That if the children were born with such severe medical issues that a parent may have otherwise aborted because of the financial and daily burdens, that they can get the medical, social, educational care they need to thrive.

-If you are that much in the ”pro-life” camp, put your money where your mouth is, and make sure your government representatives raise taxes and have the funds available to accommodate all these kids.
-And above all, if you don’t want kids, keep yourself from getting into such risky behavior and situations that can result in pregnancy.
+If you are that much in the ”pro-life” camp, put your money where your mouth is, and make sure your government representatives raise taxes and have the funds available to accommodate all these kids, if your local or state government restricts access to abortion.